PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics & Law.md

 - The checklist needs to be based on the literature provided during the module, therefore it's important to provide sources and cite them according to APA standards;

-- Ethical aspects that are important for this project should be explained;
+- Ethical and legal aspects that are important for this project should be explained;

-- Ethical aspects that are not important for the project should be explained;
+- Ethical and legal aspects that are not important for the project should be explained;

+-  Facts, reasons, examples, explanations, and evidence are provided;

+- Argumentation is based on important facts, details, examples, and explanations from multiple authoritative sources;

+-  The  students need to come up with improvements of the approach based on argumentation;

 - The checklist needs to be filled in.